-- export and import restrictions, tax consequences and other trade barriers - currency fluctuations - greater difficulty in accounts receivable collections - economic and political instability - foreign exchange controls that prohibit payment in U.S. dollars - increased complexity and costs of managing and staffing international operations
+- o export and import restrictions, tax consequences and other trade barriers - o currency fluctuations - o greater difficulty in accounts receivable collections - o economic and political instability - o foreign exchange controls that prohibit payment in U.S. dollars - o increased complexity and costs of managing and staffing international operations material adverse effect on our business, financial condition and results of operations.

 For instance, our international sales have been affected by political unrest and currency fluctuation in Venezuela.
-Any of these factors could have a material adverse effect on our business, financial condition and results of operations.
+Any of these factors could have a